ron-rivest/split-value-voting/README.md

 Python3 code for Rabin/Rivest end-to-end split-value voting method(s).

-This code is UNDER DEVELOPMENT and is currently seems to be working correctly as intended, but could use a bit of cleanup in details.
+This code is under development.
+It appears to be working correctly as intended, but could use a bit of cleanup in details.
+It is for simulating an election (not for actually running an election), in order to demonstrate the overall split-value method.

 The relevant paper: http://people.csail.mit.edu/rivest/pubs.html#RR14a